MDSplus/mdsplus/mdstcpip/docs/Clients_connection.md

 - MdsValue()      This is the remoted version of the usual mdslib function to execute a TDI expression.
 The remote execution exit status code is retured back to client.

+Detailed description of the five steps of a thin client connection follows with particular focus on the use of the mentioned MDSip functions.

  ### 1) Establish a connection with a mdsip server